graphql/graphql.github.io/src/content/blog/2022-11-07-graphql-http.md

 Luckily, thanks to the focused efforts of [Denis Badurina](https://github.com/enisdenjo), we have an alternative in [graphql-http](https://github.com/graphql/graphql-http).
-Denis has been part of the committee working on the GraphQL over HTTP specification, and sought to build a depenency-free compliant GraphQL server that works with most all existing Node and Deno HTTP frameworks.
+Denis has been part of the committee working on the GraphQL over HTTP specification, and sought to build a dependency-free compliant GraphQL server that works with most all existing Node and Deno HTTP frameworks.

 The decision was made to adopt the [graphql-http](https://github.com/graphql/graphql-http)